DSilva27/Observation-on-kmeans/README.md

 ## Reproducing results

-Notebooks with the parameters used to obtain the experiments presented in the paper, as well as the functions necessary to run them.
-These  are available in the directory `paper_experiments/`.
-The notebook also provides the functions used to generate the figures presented.
-The results used to generate the functions are available in the directory `results/` in the form of NumPy `.npz` files.
+Notebooks with the parameters used to obtain the experiments presented in the paper, as well as the functions necessary to run them,  are available in the directory `paper_experiments/`.
+The results used to create the Figures presented in the paper are available in the directory `results/` in the form of NumPy `.npz` files.

 ## License